 What is a Lung VQ Scan?

-A Lung VQ scan comprises two parts:
+A Lung VQ scan is made up of two parts:

 Why is the Lung VQ Scan Performed?